 Jim is a difference-maker whose leadership helps foster strong community ties for ImpactLife.
 These connections help advance our mission to provide blood products and services for communities in need.
 We're proud to have Jim as part of our team and look forward to his continued success.

-JOIN THE MOVEMENT

-Partners for Life is a way for everyone to make a difference in our communities.
+Manager, Regional Development & Government Relations JOIN THE MOVEMENT Partners for Life is a way for everyone to make a difference in our communities.
 Simply put, it's a movement, defined as a group of people with a shared purpose who create change together.
 When we partner to save lives, together we can change the world.
 To learn more scan the QR code, visit bloodcenter.org or call 800-747-5401.

-AALIYAH KISSICK 23

-Occupation: Miss Illinois United States, Owner at AK Boutique Email: info@aaliyahkissick.com Education: BS in agricultural and consumer economics with a focus in financial planning, UIUC; graduate student, master's of science in management, UIUC Family: Husband, Jay; mother, Cheryl;
+AALIYAH KISSICK 23 Occupation: Miss Illinois United States, Owner at AK Boutique Email: info@aaliyahkissick.com Education: BS in agricultural and consumer economics with a focus in financial planning, UIUC; graduate student, master's of science in management, UIUC Family: Husband, Jay; mother, Cheryl; grandmother, Julia.
+Affiliations/community activities: Founder, The Financial Literacy Diaries; volunteer, The Financial Literacy Foundation; veteran, Illinois Army National Guard; Talent representation, Images Agency; and previously Student Trustee at Lincoln Land Community College (2019-2020).
+Memberships: Illinois Women in Leadership, Women in Leadership Central Illinois, Women Entrepreneurs of Central Illinois, Central Illinois Film Commission, Get Your Flicks at Route 66 Committee, Financial Planning Association, Chemical Corps Regimental Association.

-grandmother, Julia.

-Affiliations/community activities:

-Founder, The Financial Literacy Diaries;

-volunteer, The Financial Literacy Foundation; veteran, Illinois Army National Guard;

-Talent representation, Images Agency;

-and previously Student Trustee at Lincoln

-Land Community College (2019-2020).

-Memberships: Illinois Women in Leadership, Women in Leadership, Women Entrepreneurs of Central Illinois,

-Women Entrepreneurs of Central Illinois,

-Central Illinois Film Commission, Get Your

-Flicks at Route 66 Committee, Financial

-Planning Association, Chemical Corps

-Regimental Association.
 What is your guiding principle in life?
 Deep listening solves most problems.
 What led you to your current career?
 After running a successful boutique at 17, I loved personal finance.
 The boutique is online as I focus on higher education and building expertise in financial planning.
 What would you like to give back to your community?
 I have dedicated my time in 2024 to volunteering to make financial education more accessible through my statewide platform as Miss Illinois United States and by creating The Financial Literacy Diaries.
 I would love to see financial education accessible to all.
-What do you wish your younger self no place like home."
+What do you wish your younger self had known when you started on this path?
+To quote the Wizard of Oz, "There's no place like home."
 What has been your greatest professional achievement to date?
 Being a first-generation, former foster care university graduate.
+What's the WORST career advice you've ever received?
+To slow down.